 | Refrigerator, light, inverter (small) | NOVA Base 150Ah or Core 150Ah |

-| Coffee machine, induction, air conditioning | Core 200Ah+ with 1500–2000W inverter |
+| Coffee machine, induction hob, air conditioning | Core 200Ah+ with 1500–2000W inverter |

-| Large power applications + winter operation | Core 300–480Ah (also available as 24 V) |
+| Large power applications + winter operation | Core 300–480Ah (also available as 24V) |

-If you have a high energy requirement or want to be self-sufficient in winter , you should choose the NOVA Core series – it offers maximum safety, durability and performance.
+Anyone with high energy demands or who wants to be self-sufficient in winter should opt for the NOVA Core series – it offers maximum safety, durability and performance.

-Note on our recommendations
+Note regarding our recommendations